The Team

 Jen has always lived by the ocean, having spent time in Canada, Australia and England.
 She is a Divemaster and loves diving in our beautiful waters and frequent local sites in Howe Sound and on the Island.

-Jen serves as the Fundraising Lead for the Surfrider Foundation Vancouver, where she passionately drives efforts to secure the resources necessary to support the foundation’s initiatives.
+Jen serves as the Chair for the Surfrider Foundation Vancouver, where she passionately drives efforts to secure the resources necessary to support the foundation’s initiatives.
 With a background working in the corporate world (in HR & Business consulting), she is hoping she can put her skills and experience to work to protect where we play!

 When not blowing bubbles underwater, Jen loves exploring the mountains with her painting set, finding the best cafe in a new exotic place, and hanging out with loved ones - the best of them all being her Aussie Shepherd Ollie.

-• Amarys Joseph
+Amarys Joseph

 SECRETARY